-- (1) No court may make an award of expenses against the injured person in respect of any expenses which relate to- - (a) qualifying proceedings, or - (b) appeal proceedings. - (2)The exception to this is where the injured person conducts the qualifying or (as the case may be) appeal proceedings otherwise than in an appropriate manner. - Qualifying proceedings are proceedings- (3) - (a) by virtue of section 2C(4), as to variation of an order, - (b) by virtue of section 2F, as to variation of an order, - (c) by virtue of section 2G, as to suspension of a right in relation to an order, - (d) by virtue of section 2H as to variation of an agreement or as to suspension of a right in relation to an agreement, or
+- (1) No court may make an award of expenses against the injured person in respect of any expenses which relate to- - (a) qualifying proceedings, or - (b) appeal proceedings. - (2) The exception to this is where the injured person conducts the qualifying or (as the case may be) appeal proceedings otherwise than in an appropriate manner. - (3) Qualifying proceedings are proceedings- - (a) by virtue of section 2C(4), as to variation of an order, - (b) by virtue of section 2F, as to variation of an order, - (c) by virtue of section 2G, as to suspension of a right in relation to an order, - (d) by virtue of section 2H as to variation of an agreement or as to suspension of a right in relation to an agreement, or

-(e) by virtue of section 2I- (i) as to lifting of a suspension of a right under section 2G in relation an order, or ation (ii) as to lifting of a suspension of a right under section 2H in relation to an agreement. ation (4) Appeal proceedings are proceedings in an appeal arising from qualif proceedings. ying (5) In the case of qualifying proceedings or appeal proceedings concer something sought in relation to an agreement, the rule and the exception in section about an award of expenses are subject to any wholly or partly diffe provision in the agreement that governs the matter of who is to bear expenses of the kind covered by this section. this this (6) In the case of qualifying proceedings or appeal proceedings concer something sought in relation to an order, the rule in this section about an ar of expenses is subject to any further exceptions specified in an act of sede as mentioned in section 8(6) of the Civil Litigation Act. ward (7) The issue of whether the injured person conducts qualifying proceeding appeal proceedings in an appropriate manner is to be determined in accord with section 8(4) and (5) of the Civil Litigation Act (with the references to the claim or proceedings to be read in connection with this section as the qualifying or (as the case may be) appeal proceedings). ance there (8) This section is without prejudice to section 8(1) to (3) of, together with set 8(4) to (7) of, the Civil Litigation Act. ction (9) In this section- (a) a reference to the injured person- (i) is to the person who suffered the injury in respect of which order or (as the case be) the agreement in question has been n but (ii) includes someone representing or responsible for the interes the injured person where the injured person is not a party in qualifying or (as the case may be) appeal proceedings in injured person's own name, n the (b) "the Civil Litigation Act" means the Civil Litigation (Expenses Group Proceedings) (Scotland) Act 2018.". and 5 Restriction on assignation by recipient After section 4 of the Damages Act 1996 there is inserted- "4A Periodical payments: restriction on assignation (1) An assignation of a qualifying right to receive the portion of perio payments which falls within the description in subsection (2) is of no e unless the assignation is approved by the relevant court.
+- (e) by virtue of section 2I- - (i) as to lifting of a suspension of a right under section 2G in relation to an order, or - (ii) as to lifting of a suspension of a right under section 2H in relation to an agreement. - (4) Appeal proceedings are proceedings in an appeal arising from qualifying proceedings. - (5) In the case of qualifying proceedings or appeal proceedings concerning something sought in relation to an agreement, the rule and the exception in this section about an award of expenses are subject to any wholly or partly different provision in the agreement that governs the matter of who is to bear any expenses of the kind covered by this section. - (6) In the case of qualifying proceedings or appeal proceedings concerning something sought in relation to an order, the rule in this section about an award of expenses is subject to any further exceptions specified in an act of sederunt as mentioned in section 8(6) of the Civil Litigation Act. - (7) The issue of whether the injured person conducts qualifying proceedings or appeal proceedings in an appropriate manner is to be determined in accordance with section 8(4) and (5) of the Civil Litigation Act (with the references there to the claim or proceedings to be read in connection with this section as if to the qualifying or (as the case may be) appeal proceedings). - (8) This section is without prejudice to section 8(1) to (3) of, together with section 8(4) to (7) of, the Civil Litigation Act. - (9) In this section- - (a) a reference to the injured person- - (i) is to the person who suffered the injury in respect of which the order or (as the case be) the agreement in question has been made, but - (ii) includes someone representing or responsible for the interests of the injured person where the injured person is not a party in the qualifying or (as the case may be) appeal proceedings in the injured person's own name, - (b) "the Civil Litigation Act" means the Civil Litigation (Expenses and Group Proceedings) (Scotland) Act 2018.".

+5 Restriction on assignation by recipient

+After section 4 of the Damages Act 1996 there is inserted-

+"4A Periodical payments: restriction on assignation

+(1) An assignation of a qualifying right to receive the portion of periodical payments which falls within the description in subsection (2) is of no effect unless the assignation is approved by the relevant court.